Healall – Prunella vulgaris

 Stems

-Prostrate, stoloniferous stems are square in cross-section and capable of rooting at the nodes to form dense patches.
+Prostrate, stoloniferous stems are square in cross-section and capable of rooting at the nodes, forming dense patches.
 Flowering stems may reach up to 2 feet in height.

 Flowers and fruit

 Flowers have blue-violet to purple petals fused into a two-lipped tube and formed in dense spikes atop erect stems.
-Large, green to purple bracts are present at each flower.
+Large green-to-purple bracts are present on each flower.
 Four brown nutlets are formed at each flower.

 Reproduction